hafizshakeel/nlp-transformer-architectures/Transformer/README.md

 The implementation is designed for machine translation between languages, with English (en) and Italian (it) as the default source and target languages.

-## License
-This project is licensed under the MIT License.

-## Contact
-Email: hafizshakeel1997@gmail.com